2ez4bz/cosmos-predict2/README.md

 This project will download and install additional third-party open source software projects.
 Review the license terms of these open source projects before use.

+This model includes safety and content moderation features powered by Llama Guard 3.
+Llama Guard 3 is used solely as a content input filter and is subject to its own license.

 NVIDIA Cosmos source code is released under the [Apache 2 License](https://www.apache.org/licenses/LICENSE-2.0).

 NVIDIA Cosmos models are released under the [NVIDIA Open Model License](https://www.nvidia.com/en-us/agreements/enterprise-software/nvidia-open-model-license).
-For a custom license (such as exemption of guardrail), please contact [cosmos-license@nvidia.com](mailto:cosmos-license@nvidia.com).
+For a custom license, please contact [cosmos-license@nvidia.com](mailto:cosmos-license@nvidia.com).